wolfd/Mobile-Proto-16/lesson0/README.md

 git remote add upstream git@github.com:MobileProto16/Mobile-Proto-16.git
 ```

-As an aside, Android studio has git-integration.
+As an aside, Android studio has git integration.
 Be on the lookout for this.
 It's pretty cool.

-## 3. Join our slack channel
+## 3. Join our slack channel [#mobileproto](https://olin.slack.com/messages/mobileproto/)

 If you need any help, posting in slack will enable the promptest response and allow you to see any solutions to similar problems other people have had.
 Do it!